The Calvin Kruk Centre for the Arts

 The Kin Arena in Dawson Creek is located at 1101 – 106 Avenue.
 Similar to the Memorial Arena, this arena offers winter season sports as well as special events year-round.
 In addition to public skating and drop-in hockey offered at the Memorial Arena (located next door), Dawson Creek Community Services also offers classes for children, teens and adults such as Learn to Skate, Intro to Hockey and Power Skating.

 The Dawson Creek Curling Rink is home to the Dawson Creek Curling Club.
-Located at 1113 – 106 Avenue, the curling rink offers sporting opportunities for all ages: from elementary students to seniors, anyone with a love of curling is welcome to participate.
-The curling rink is home to weekly league play and hosts a number of bonspiels throughout the season.
+An 8-sheet full service curling facility, located at 1113 – 106 Avenue, the curling club offers sporting opportunities for all ages: from elementary students to seniors, anyone with a love of curling is welcome to participate.
+The curling rink is home to weekly league play and hosts a number of bonspiels and championships throughout the October – April curling season.

 Bear Mountain Nordic Ski Association